khive-ai/lionfuncs/docs/lionfuncs/guides/network_executor_usage.md

 - **Executor**: Manages a queue of API call tasks, enforces concurrency and rate limits.
 - **NetworkRequestEvent**: Tracks the lifecycle of API requests.
+- **Endpoint**: Manages the creation, configuration, and lifecycle of API clients.
+- **ServiceEndpointConfig**: Provides comprehensive configuration for API endpoints.
-- **iModel**: Client for interacting with API models using the Executor.
+- **iModel**: Client for interacting with API models using the Endpoint and Executor.

 These components work together to provide a robust solution for making API calls to model endpoints, with features like: